Wire of Death

 View of the Wire of Death from Sluis.

 The Wire of Death (Dodendraad, Todesdraht, Fil de la mort) was a lethal electric fence created by the German military to control the Dutch–Belgian frontier after the occupation of Belgium during the First World War.

 Terminology

 The name 'Wire of Death' is an English rendition of one of its popular Dutch names, Dodendraad, which literally means "Death wire".
 As the war continued and more and more victims fell to the electric fence, it became known as simply De Draad meaning "The Wire".
 To the German authorities it was officially known as the Grenzhochspannungshindernis ("High Voltage Border Obstacle").
-Parallels have been made between the 'Death Wire' and the later Iron Curtain.

 Background

 As Germany invaded neutral Belgium, Belgians began to cross the border to the Netherlands en masse.
 In 1914 one million Belgian refugees were already in the Netherlands, but throughout the war, refugees kept trying to cross the border.
 Many wanted to escape German occupation, others wanted to join their relatives who had already fled, and some wanted to take part in the war and chose this route to reach the forces on the Western Front.

 Many of the refugees trying to get to France through the Netherlands and the United Kingdom to enlist in the Allied armies, were encouraged by Albert I of Belgium and Cardinal Mercier to defend the last remaining unoccupied Belgian territory.

 Therefore, the Germans decided to build the wire to prevent these volunteers as well as spies from crossing the Belgian-Dutch border and reaching the British secret service in Rotterdam.

 The Belgian government also kept a post office in the unoccupied Belgian Baarle-Hertog, a small enclave fully inside Dutch territory a few kilometres from the rest of the Dutch-Belgian border.